Technogeezer50/esd2iso/w11arm_esd2iso.1.md

 : Unsuccessful creation of the ISO file

 # NOTES
-The utility may need to be made executable (with chmod +x) after extraction from the zip file.

 This utility only runs on Apple Silicon Macs running macOS 13 (Ventura) or later.